 - The SILC sample is a multi-stage cluster sample resulting in all occupied households in Ireland having an equal probability of selection. - The sample is designed to meet Eurostat's cross-sectional and longitudinal effective sample size requirements.
 Eurostat require for Ireland a minimum effective sample size2 of 3,750 households in the cross-sectional sample.
 Eurostat require for Ireland a minimum effective sample size of 2,750 households in the longitudinal sample.
-The overall design effect was assumed to be 1.6 and the overall response rate was assumed to be 67%. - At the design phase, 'level of education' was assumed to be the best proxy variable available on the sample frame to benchmark the quality of the sample design. - The sample is stratified by NUTS4 and quintiles derived from the Pobal HP Deprivation Index.
+The overall design effect was assumed to be 1.6 and the overall response rate was assumed to be 67%. - At the design phase, 'level of education' was assumed to be the best proxy variable available on the sample frame to benchmark the quality of the sample design. - The sample is stratified by LAU level 1 and quintiles derived from the Pobal HP Deprivation Index. - The HSCU sample 1,200 blocks from the total population of blocks available using a probability proportional to size (PPS) methodology.
+The number of occupied households within a block on Census night 2016 determines the size of the block. - HSCU provide a datafile containing the selected blocks and the address listing of all the households with the selected blocks to SILC DCU.
+SILC DCU then selects the SILC sample from the datafile from HSCU. - All occupied households on Census night 2016 within each selected block are eligible for selection in the SILC sample.
+Households within the selected blocks are then selected using a simple random sampling without replacement (SRS) for inclusion in the SILC sample.